Wishart

 Wishart is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Wishart's dwellings, as per the latest Census, consisted of 77.6% houses and 22.4% other dwellings (semi-detached, apartments, 'other' dwellings).
-This compares to Brisbane metro's 74.0% houses and 26.0% other dwellings.
+Wishart's dwelling structure, as per the latest Census, consisted of 77.6% houses and 22.4% other dwellings.
+Brisbane metro had 74.0% houses and 26.0% other dwellings.
 Wishart's home ownership rate was 37.4%, with mortgaged dwellings at 36.3% and rented ones at 26.2%.
-The median monthly mortgage repayment in Wishart was $1,959, below Brisbane metro's average of $2,100.
-Median weekly rent in Wishart was $440, compared to Brisbane metro's $420.
-Nationally, Wishart's mortgage repayments were higher than the Australian average of $1,863, and rents were substantially above the national figure of $375.
+The median monthly mortgage repayment in Wishart was $1,959, lower than Brisbane metro's $2,100.
+The median weekly rent in Wishart was $440, compared to Brisbane metro's $420.
+Nationally, Wishart's mortgage repayments were higher at $1,959 versus the Australian average of $1,863, and rents were substantially higher at $440 compared to the national figure of $375.

 Frequently Asked Questions - Housing